 - Your assessment of the applicant’s motivation, abilities, experience, and/or interests that make him or her well suited for this award and able to complete the project proposed

 - Your assessment of how this award might benefit the applicant

-Completed letters of recommendation should be emailed by each recommender from their professional email address to OUR@uconn.edu by April 1, 2013, 10 a.m. with the subject line: UConn IDEA Grant Recommendation [Applicant's name].
+Completed letters of recommendation should be emailed by each recommender from their professional email address to firstname.lastname@example.org by the application deadline with the subject line: UConn IDEA Grant Recommendation [Applicant's name].
 Letters of recommendation should be received no later than Wednesday, December 17, 2014 for summer funding applications, or Monday, March 16, 2015 for academic year funding applications.

 All UConn IDEA Grant applications will be reviewed and evaluated for their quality by a committee consisting of UConn faculty members and directors of University-wide undergraduate programs.

 - Propose creative, innovative, original ideas and a realistic plan for carrying out the proposed project

 - Clearly articulate the origins of the project and that the project is of their own design

 - Present a thoughtful and reasonable outline of the work to be done,a feasible timeline, and a reasonable and justified budget